Three Minute Thesis (3MT) Competition

 Final Oral Defense

 Doctoral candidates must submit the Notification for Scheduling the Final Oral Exam to Graduate Studies at least three weeks prior to the scheduled defense date.
 If you intend to graduate in May, you should pay careful attention to submission deadlines and plan accordingly.
 Dissertation defenses (like classes) are to be held in-person.
-Current University policies on masking and physical distancing should apply.
 If special circumstances exist, students can petition Grad Studies for exceptions.
 See our Graduation page for more details.

 Graduate students, postdoctoral scholars, and faculty should use iThenticate plagiarism detection software to ensure work is properly cited when writing theses and dissertations, preparing manuscripts for publication, and submitting proposals for research funding. iThenticate is freely available to the CWRU community at the University's Software Center.
 See here for more information and how to download iThenticate.

-Also the University has integrated Turnitin, a digital plagiarism detection tool, into Canvas to help ensure student academic writing submissions are free of unintentional or intentional plagiarism.
+The University has also integrated Turnitin, a digital plagiarism detection tool, into Canvas to help ensure student academic writing submissions are free of unintentional or intentional plagiarism.
 See here for more information on Turnitin.

 Daylight Saving Time Begins in March

-Daylight Saving Time (DST) for the United States will begin overnight Sunday, March 13.
-Before going to bed that Saturday night, make sure move forward one hour any clocks that do not automatically update so you're on time for class and any appointments after you return from Spring Break!
+Daylight Saving Time (DST) for the United States will begin overnight Sunday, March 12.
+Before going to bed that Saturday night, make sure move forward one hour any clocks that do not automatically update so you're on time for any appointments the following week!